openstack-archive/fuel-nailgun-extension-iac/README.md

 ### How to Use

-This extension introduces set of additional Fuel CLI commands which allows the operator to associate a git repo with a particular environment and preform CRUD operations on this repo.
+This extension introduces two sets of additional Fuel CLI commands.
+The first set allows the operator to associate a git repo with a particular environment and preform CRUD operations on this repo.
+The second set allows the operator to execute audit and enforce operations on the environment as well as list the changes made to configuration.
+It also allows to manage white lists for these changes.
 See details [here](./doc/cli.md).
 ```
   gitrepo create